JonAbrams/component/README.md

-# ComponentJS
+# PiecefulJS

 A very simple library for connecting your HTML with your JavaScript.

-When Backbone, Angular, and React are overkill, add a tad of structure to your code using components.
+When Backbone, Angular, and React are overkill, add a tad of structure to your code using components, made up of pieces.

 Features:
-- Modularize your JS.
+- Modularize your JS into components.
-- Add structure to your code.
+- Add structure by breaking components into "pieces".
 - Easily declare event listeners.
 - Makes use of jQuery if available, but it's not required.
-- No dependencies.
+- No external dependencies.
-- Compatible with IE9+.
+- Compatible with IE9+ and all other modern browsers.

-## Example
+## Usage Example

 ```html
 <form data-component="terms">